An Excuse to Let Love Go Viral

 This year I saw Valentine’s Day in a different light.
 It was no longer an excuse to just celebrate ourselves, but more importantly, those we hold dear.
 We decided that we will spend some time with both of our families before coming home and spending some quality time with each other.
 I plan to reach out to my loved ones and have a quick chat or exchange of texts, expressing just how important they are to me.

-Galentine’s day is also here and is gaining popularity.
+Galentine’s day, Valentine's Day spent with the ladies in your life, is gaining popularity.
 It’s a time to celebrate, not only the partners in our lives, but the ladies, as well.
 Who are the special ladies in your life?
 There are so many women in my life for whom I am thankful.
 The amazing women who push me, pull me, lift me up, encourage me, extend kindness, love me despite my flaws (which are many), and give me grace.
 Then there are other women in my life, as well, who let me push, pull, lift, and encourage them.
 They have the courage and self-confidence to be raw, and the grace to accept their own flaws.
 They find ways to give to their community, family, friends, and yes, even total strangers.
 And to all those women still making a difference, even if ever so slightly, through even the smallest acts of kindness and grace, know that I see you.

-To round out the scene, I placed cake, desserts, beverages, and even included some girls scout cookies (go girls!) on a bar cart.
-I dressed up the cart by adding some decor pieces I have collected over the years, and an art piece by MyDearestCo enclosed in a brushed nickel textured frame.
-I covered up the table with a plain white tablecloth, over which I placed a rose printed overlay - rose print by Kate Spade seemed perfect for Valentine's Day!
+Cake, desserts, beverages, and even some girls scout cookies (go girls!) on a bar cart rounded out the scene.
+Decor pieces I have collected over the years and a beautiful art piece by MyDearestCo were used to dress up the dessert cart.
+The art piece is enclosed in a brushed nickel textured frame from Target!
+A rose printed overlay by Kate Spade seemed perfect for Valentine's Day table!

-To accentuate the intricate details of the light blue and white china set, I used gold luster rimmed charger plates with sky blue napkins and gilded gem stone napkin rings.
-The white pearl rim on the napkins added a classy touch, and the variant height of the birch log tea-light holders counterbalanced the height of the long-stem candles.
+The gold rimmed charger plates, with sky blue napkins and gilded gem stone napkin rings, helped accentuate the intricate details of the light blue and white china set.
+The white pearl rim on the napkins added a classy touch, while the birch log, tea-light holders in various sizes counterbalanced the height of the long-stem candles.
 While candles added to that romantic ambiance, baby rose buds confetti created the final brushstrokes on the canvas.